“Prevention through education.”

 Home Fire Escape Plans

 Fire can spread rapidly through your home, leaving you as little as two minutes to escape safely once the alarm sounds.
 Your ability to get out depends on advance warning from smoke alarms, and advance planning — a home fire escape plan that everyone in your family is familiar with and has practiced.
-Further information is available from the National Fire Protection Association and U.S. Fire Administration Escape planning sites.
+Further information is available from the National Fire Protection Association and U.S. Fire Administration Escape Planning sites.

-Children may enjoy Sparky’s web site.
+Children may enjoy Sparky’s website.

 Address Signs